-A health savings account (HSA) is a tax-advantaged savings account for paying medical expenses available to those enrolled in a High Deductible Health Plan (HDHP).
-HSAs are owned by the individual, differentiating them from company-owned Health Reimbursement Arrangements (HRAs) that are an alternate tax-deductible source of funds paired with HDHPs.
-Unlike a Flexible Spending Account (FSA), HSA funds roll over and accumulate year over year if not spent and have the ability to earn tax-free growth on the account.
+Established by the Medicare Prescription Drug Improvement and Modernization Act of 2003 and available since 2004, HSAs have been increasingly popular over the last few years.
+A Health Savings Account (HSA) is a tax-advantaged savings account for paying medical expenses available people enrolled in a High Deductible Health Plan (HDHP).
+HSAs are owned by the individual, and unlike a Flexible Spending Account (FSA), HSA funds roll over and accumulate year over year if not spent.
+This allows the funds to grow tax-free over time.
 HSA funds may be used to pay for qualified medical expenses at any time without federal tax liability.
-“I don’t believe many taxpayers with a HDHP are aware of the triple tax advantages offered by HSA investment options, and unlike an FSA, there is no use-it-or-lose-it requirement with an HSA,” says tax expert Sherwood Aristide, CPA.
+“I don’t believe many taxpayers with a HDHP are aware of the triple tax advantages offered by HSA investment options, and unlike an FSA, there is no use-it-or-lose-it requirement with an HSA,” says New York City-based tax expert Sherwood Aristide, CPA.

 What are the benefits of opening an HSA?

 1. Tax-deductible: Contributions from employees and employers to the HSA are 100% deductible (up to the legal limit) — just like a 401K.